 Miles: 7

 Chains: 49

 Easting: 449555

 Northing: 432036

 LPA: Selby District Council

 Designation: None

 List Entry Number: N/A

 Date of Designation: N/A

 Structure Type: Retaining wall

 Design Type: N/A

 Primary Material: Quarry-faced local sandstone

 Secondary Material(s): N/A

-Construction date: Post 1980
+Construction date: Post 1980?

 Major alteration phase(s): N/A

-This is a short section of retaining wall on the Leeds & Selby, lining the footpath up to the platform entrance at South Milford station.
-It is of horizontal dry stone wall construction, with a vertical dry stone wall coping.
-It appears to date to the recent (post-1980) refurbishment of the station.
+This is a short section of retaining wall ining the footpath up to the platform entrance at South Milford station.
+It is of dry stone wall construction, with vertical copers. appears to date to the recent (post-1980) refurbishment of the station.